 Prospective candidates in the field will need a bachelor's degree in marketing, communications, or a related field.
 Content marketing strategists should have a strong educational foundation in market research, consumer behavior, and communication methods and technology.
 Those in the field can pursue membership in professional organizations like the American Marketing Association, which offers members training and other resources.

 Creativity is one of the most essential skills for content marketing strategists, as their primary function is to develop new and engaging material for their organization or clients.
 Content marketing strategists must have strong technical skills, which can include HTML and CSS, Google Analytics, Photoshop, and search engine optimization.
 Experience with programming or web development can be helpful, as it gives candidates a better understanding of the website data they are analyzing.
 Content marketing strategists should have excellent communication skills, since they will be collaborating with other teams or interacting with clients.
 They will need strong organizational skills in order to manage multiple projects at once.
 Content marketing strategists will also need analytical skills in order to examine data they collect and develop effective content.

 Career and Salary Outlook

-The U.S. Bureau of Labor Statistics does not collect employment information specific to content marketing strategists; however, they report a 9% growth in employment opportunities for the category of advertising, promotions, and marketing managers between 2014 and 2024, which is faster than average for all occupations.
-In September 2017, PayScale reported a median annual wage of $46,853 for content marketing strategists.
+The U.S. Bureau of Labor Statistics does not collect employment information specific to content marketing strategists; however, they report an 8% growth in employment opportunities for the category of advertising, promotions, and marketing managers between 2018 and 2028, which is faster than average for all occupations.
+In May 2020, PayScale reported a median annual wage of $50,980 for content marketing strategists.

 Those considering a career as a content marketing strategist may be interested in one of the below related careers.
 They offer prospective candidates the opportunity to utilize their marketing and creative skills.